mlikhitha33-ship-it/multi-channel-A-B-testing-Lead-Optimization/README.md

 ---

-## Acquisition sources & Form Tolerances
+## Acquisition sources & Visitor Behavior

+In this campaign, 45,000 unique visitor sessions were logged across four acquisition channels.
 Marketing traffic is not homogeneous.
 A user actively seeking a solution responds differently to friction than a user casually scrolling a social feed.

-In this campaign, 45,000 unique visitor sessions were logged across four acquisition channels:

 * **Paid Search (40% of traffic):** High-intent visitors arriving from Google Search ads.
 These users were actively looking for a solution and demonstrated tolerance for a **moderate form length** (defined as 6 standard fields capturing contact details and business context), provided every field felt directly relevant to their search query.
 * **Paid Social (30% of traffic):** Mobile-heavy visitors arriving from LinkedIn and Meta feed ads.
 Because social ads interrupt active scrolling, these users exhibited low tolerance for traditional forms and responded best to quick, tap-based interactions.